BSc (Hons) Building Surveying

 The programme provides the academic underpinning necessary to prepare students for a career as a Chartered Surveyor and is accredited by RICS and other related international professional bodies.

 This programme is primarily designed for people with an interest in building, facilities management or property who wish to further their career with a degree, or gain professional membership of one of the accrediting organisations.
 Many of our students often already work in, or are associated with, the property and building sectors.

-These courses are also registered with the Hong Kong Non-local Courses Registry (NCR registration number 252440).
-It is a matter of discretion for individual employers to recognise any qualification to which these courses may lead.
+This programme is also registered with the Hong Kong Non-local Courses Registry (NCR registration number 252440).
+It is a matter of discretion for individual employers to recognise any qualification to which this programme may lead.

 Why study this programme?